ayrondp/arduino/README.md

 # Old days playing with Arduino boards

-## The fist board was using 2x Arduino chips with a few sensors - just for fun.
+## The fist board was using 2x Arduino chips with some sensors - just for fun.

 ![Screenshot](Prototipo_v1.jpg)